 On October 4, 2010, the Board of Orezone Inc. approved the issuance of 545,000 warrants to certain members of the Company and its subsidiaries' Management and Board of Directors to purchase 545,000 of the common shares of Brighton held by Orezone Inc. (the "2010 Brighton Warrants").
 The 2010 Brighton Warrants were issued at a price of C\$1.00, vested immediately and expire one year subsequent to the date of an initial public offering by Brighton or other corporate transaction.
-Reserves as at March 31, 2015 and 2014 included \$66,801 related to the 2010 Brighton Warrants.
+Share-based payments as at June 30, 2015 and 2014 included \$66,801 related to the 2010 Brighton Warrants.
 In December 2014, all warrant holders voluntarily and unconditionally surrendered all rights to the warrants held.